 Ashwagandha is sourced from Harshawardhan Wagaj who practices Natural Farming on his 0.5 acre in Shetphal, Dist.
 Solapur

 Ashwagandha (Withania somnifera) is a medicinal herb that has been used in Ayurvedic and Chinese medicine for thousands of years.
-It is an adaptogen, which means that it has the ability to help the body to manage.
+It is an adaptogen, which means that it has the ability to help the body to manage stress.

 Ashwagandha, also known as Indian ginseng, has a wide range of health benefits, which include its ability to reduce the blood sugar levels, fight cancer, reduce stress and anxiety, and increase fertility in men.

 It also helps prevent arthritis, asthma, hypertension, and rheumatism.
-Furthermore, ashwagandha boosts the supply of antioxidants and regulates the.
+Furthermore, ashwagandha boosts the supply of antioxidants and regulates the immune system.
 What’s more?
 It also has antibacterial and anticonvulsant properties.

 Regular consumption of Ashwagandha can result in various health benefits.
 Let us look at these health benefits in detail below: